binli826/LSTM-Autoencoders/README.md

 ![Online framework](https://github.com/binli826/LSTM-Autoencoders/blob/master/Figures/Online.PNG)

 ## Datasets
 The model is experimenced with 5 datasets.
-[PowerDemand]() dataset records the power demand over one year, the unnormal power demand on special days (e.g. festivals, christmas etc.) are labeled as anomalies.
+[PowerDemand](https://github.com/binli826/LSTM-Autoencoders/blob/master/data/power_data.txt) dataset records the power demand over one year, the unnormal power demand on special days (e.g. festivals, christmas etc.) are labeled as anomalies.
 SMTP and HTTP are extracted from the [KDDCup99 dataset](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).
+SMTP+HTTP is a direct connection of SMTP and HTTP, in order to simulate a concept drift in between.
+[FOREST](https://archive.ics.uci.edu/ml/datasets/covertype) dataset records statistics of 7 different forest cover types.
+We follow the same setting in [2], take the smallest class Cottonwood/Willow as anomaly.

 ## Results